dhananjaylatkar/cscope_maps.nvim/README.md

   disable_maps = false, -- true disables my keymaps, only :Cscope will be loaded cscope = {
     db_file = "./cscope.out", -- location of cscope db file
-  },
+    use_telescope = false, -- true will show results in telescope picker },
 })
 ```